1. How do I register?

 Yes, Dance Theme has the Recital professionally recorded and is for sale.

 10. Are there are any other shows throughout the year?

-Mini Stars, Tutu's and Bowties, Early Childhood hip hop and a few other classes will perform in the Winter Magic Show on Sunday, December 9, 2018 at the Dow Centennial Theatre in Fort Saskatchewan.
+Mini Stars, Tutu's and Bowties, Early Childhood hip hop and a few other classes will perform in the Winter Magic Show on a Sunday, in early December at the Dow Centennial Theatre in Fort Saskatchewan.

 11. Do all the dancers compete?

 We encourage dancers to perform but realize that a heavy competition schedule is not for everyone.
 We have several program options:

 12. How do the Short Term/Recreational Programs Run?

 Fall, Winter and Spring sessions are offered that run nine weeks, depending on the session.
 Students are not required to perform on stage in this program.
 The last class of the session is a viewing class where the students showcase what they have learned.
 This route is a great way to introduce your child to dance without the pressure of a performance.

 The Academy Program will see students learn technique and a routine.
 Dancers are placed into classes to meet the needs of the student and the parent in their dance training.
 Our Academy Program classes are for ages six years old and up.
 If your child is in the Academy Program they may be involved in Dance Jam (for 5 years old and up) which is a Festival held at the end of April/beginning of May and the year-end recital in June.
 The same routine is performed in Dance Jam and the year-end show which gives the students the opportunity to perform the routine twice.
 Students and parents are notified of the Festivals and performances in October.